ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 Standalone vector indices like [FAISS](https://www.pinecone.io/learn/faiss/) (**Facebook AI Similarity Search**) can significantly improve search and retrieval of vector embeddings, but they lack capabilities that exist in any database.

+An index is the highest-level organizational unit of vector data in Pinecone.
+It accepts and stores vectors, serves queries over the vectors it contains, and does other vector operations over its contents.

+Each index runs on at least one **pod**[^1].

+[^1]: **seed pod**. noun. a **carpel** (female reproductive organ) or **pistil** (usually is located in the center of the flower is made up of three parts: the stigma, style, and ovary) enclosing the seeds of a plant, esp a flowering plant.
+So **pineconce pods** are the seeds of the pinecone.

+## Pods

+**Pods** are pre-configured units of hardware for running a Pinecone service.

+Each index runs on one or more pods.
+Generally, more pods mean more storage capacity, lower latency, and higher throughput.
+You can also create pods of different sizes.

+Once an index is created using a particular pod type, you cannot change the pod type for that index.
+However, [you can create a new index from that collection](https://docs.pinecone.io/docs/manage-indexes/#create-an-index-from-a-collection) with a different pod type.

+Different pod types are priced differently.
+See [pricing](https://www.pinecone.io/pricing/) for more details.

+## Vector databases

 Vector databases, on the other hand, are purpose-built to manage vector embeddings, providing several advantages over using standalone vector indices:

 1. **Data management**: Vector databases offer well-known and easy-to-use features for data storage, like inserting, deleting, and updating data